-In 2014, GWP for ongoing operations were down 4% vs. the previous year, reflecting increased competition in personal home and the continued market reduction in personal motor rates, partially offset by growth in Commercial.
-Going forward, we expect DLG's GWP to begin to stabilise as further reductions in motor and homes line (driven by the group disciplined approach to underwriting in a competitive market place) are offset by growth in commercial, rescue and other personal lines.
+In 2014, GWP from ongoing operations were down 4% vs. the previous year, reflecting increased competition in personal home and the continued market reduction in personal motor rates, partially offset by growth in Commercial.
+During the first half of 2015, GWP has stabilised in line with our expectations, reflecting further volume reductions in home (driven by the group disciplined approach to underwriting in a competitive market place), offset by growth in motor (benefitting from rate rises), rescue and other personal lines.